castillocarlosr/mc-exercise/README.md

 # Part of another project
 Not a stand-alone repo.

+From other projects would link to the FUBAR.md file.

 ### FUBAR
 [Fubar](FUBAR.md)
 Definition:  out of working order; seriously, perhaps irreparably, damaged.